DSPG-2022/DSPG/Contributors/Harun_Celik/Week_two.md

           m@map
           ```
           </details>
     2. An important part of data collection for the Farmer's Market Assets project will be to work with web APIs.
 For this reason, I started the "Working With Web Data in R" Course.
           <details><summary>Click here for examples of practice codes:</summary>

           </details>
+    3. Worked to create maps for the Census Exercise.
+Wrote code in R to show the diversity of race in Illinois and South Dakota and the imparity between Male and Female populations for both states.
+The code in HTML format can be found here